Immigration Assistance Program

-The Refugee & Immigration Assistance program provides assistance to clients with immigration problems by providing inexpensive fee-for-service legal assistance in all phases of immigration and naturalization proceedings, representation in deportation or exclusion proceedings before the Immigration Court, and assistance in any matter involving immigration and citizenship.
+The Immigration Assistance program provides assistance to clients with immigration needs by providing low-cost, fee-for-service legal assistance in all phases of immigration and naturalization proceedings, representation in deportation or exclusion proceedings before the Immigration Court, and assistance in any matter involving immigration and citizenship.

-We have experience with a wide range of cases, including family petitions (I-130, I-485), consular processing, religious worker visas, work permit requests (I-765), asylum (I-589), withholding of removal, the Convention Against Torture, Temporary Protected Status, the immigration consequences of criminal convictions (including 212(c), 212(h), and LPR cancellation of removal), fraud waivers (including 212(i) and 237(a)(1)(H) waivers), non-LPR cancellation of removal, claim preclusion, VAWA for domestic violence victims, U visas for crime victims, protections for informants, bond hearings, requesting prosecutorial discretion, requesting deferred action, requesting removal of electronic monitoring equipment, stays of removal, and motions to reopen.
-We have experience in Newark Immigration Court, Elizabeth Immigration Court, New York City Immigration Court, and the Board of Immigration Appeals.
+We have experience with a wide range of cases, including family petitions, consular processing, Special Immigrant Juvenile Status (including family court representation), religious worker visas, work permit requests, asylum, withholding of removal, the Convention Against Torture, Temporary Protected Status, the immigration consequences of criminal convictions and LPR cancellation of removal, fraud waivers, non-LPR cancellation of removal, VAWA for domestic violence victims, U visas for crime victims, bond hearings, requesting prosecutorial discretion, requesting deferred action (DREAMERS), requesting removal of electronic monitoring equipment, stays of removal, and motions to reopen.
+We have experience in Newark Immigration Court, Elizabeth Immigration Court, and the Board of Immigration Appeals.

 Catholic Charities of the Archdiocese of Newark